DavidSouther/software_craftsmanship/00_introduction/python/README.md

 wrong.
 I'll go through the most common issues here.
 Keep this page handy, because even if you don't have any of these problems this time, they may accidentally come up again later.

+1. **OSX: gedit unidentified developer** Change your security settings to allow applications from "anywhere".
+This is not ideal - as I find ways to run gedit more securely, this section will get updated.

+*Early readers: Please send me a message with any problems you have, so I can include them here.*

 ## Exercises